 Remember the “I” in IRA stands for “individual”.
 These are self-directed investment vehicles.
 You pick whatever assets in whatever classes you want to fund your IRA.
 If you want to park it all in U.S. savings bonds, feel free.
 You want to put every penny into cryptocurrencies, that’s another discussion we need to have but, ultimately, it’s your money.

-So, if you need advice not only on choosing the best vehicle to save for your retirement but also on optimizing your investment portfolio within that vehicle, contact a professional financial advisor.
+So, if you need retirement planning advice not only on choosing the best vehicle to save for your retirement but also on optimizing your investment portfolio within that vehicle, contact a professional financial advisor.